 How much does the Alabama insurance license cost?

 The total cost for your insurance course, application, and exam will be about $375.
-If you don’t pass the exam the first time, add $75 for each subsequent attempt.
+If you don’t pass the test on your first attempt, you’ll be required to pay an additional $75 exam fee for each subsequent attempt.

 How do I get a life insurance license in Alabama?